yousefelassal/quote-cron/README.md

 > The world is afflicted by death and decay.
 But the wise do not grieve, having realized the nature of the world.

 > If you lose today, win tomorrow.
 In this never-ending spirit of challenge is the heart of a victor.

+> For beautiful eyes, look for the good in others; for beautiful lips, speak only words of kindness; and for poise, walk with the knowledge that you are never alone.